Old World Herbal Tonics

 ~Blue vervain is native to the United States and Southern Canada.
 In folk practices it was used to treat nervous conditions, and is classified as both an adaptogen and as a nervine relaxant.
 It strengthens and nourishes the nervous system, and helps in nervous issues where there is resulting muscle tension or spasms.
 It is also helpful for general pain and inflammation in the body, and for female hormonal issues.

 ~Catnip is native to Europe and Asia, where it was long used in cooking and herbal medicine.
 Catnip was naturalized to North America and used by Native American people such as the Cherokee and Iroquois as a tonic, relaxant, and digestive aid for both adults and children.
 In European folk traditions it was used in fertility charms and as a sleep aid.
+Medicinally catnip is still a popular herb for nervousness, sleep, colds, flu, mild pain relief, and supportive of healthy digestion.
+Catnip can also be smoked, and used externally for cuts, burns, bites, and skin problems.

 ~Ashwagandha is one of the most important adaptogenic herbs used for thousands of years in India.
 It has a specific affinity for improving endocrine function.
 For those under constant stress, lack of sleep, or chronic health conditions that leave the body fatigued, ashwagandha can be tremendously beneficial.
 Associated with the horse in Vedic times, ashwagandha's use was to improve stamina.
 Yet like other adaptogenic herbs can also be used in the evening as a fortifying and relaxing tonic helping to improve restful sleep.